 Consider the cost

-Second one is going to be the cost.
-So are you happy with potentially paying out for surveys, checking the legal pack with a solicitor beforehand to make sure.
+The second one is going to be the cost.
+So are you happy with potentially paying out for surveys, checking the legal pack with a solicitor beforehand to make sure?
 From a cost perspective or to make sure from a purchase perspective, is this the right property and there’s no issue associated with it?

 The third thing is kind of hidden problems as to why that property might be going to auction.
 As I said, structural issues that may be a bit hidden that you can’t really see or aren’t easy to spot if you go around there on your own.
 That’s why it’s important to maybe have a builder or have a surveyor check the property for you for problems hidden deep in the legal pack to find out why the property is being sold.
 That’s why I would generally recommend using a solicitor on that side.